The North Face Ultra Endurance

-This shoe was among the most protective in our review, and thus we awarded it 9 out of a possible 10 points.
-While it doesn't feature the mega cushioning of the HOKA ONE ONE Challenger ATR 3
+This shoe was among the most protective in our review, and thus we awarded it 8 out of a possible 10 points.
+While it doesn't feature the mega cushioning of the Hoka Challenger ATR 3

-, it does have a very solid rock plate, termed the "snake plate," that takes the abuse from the rocks and roots of the trail without letting them damage the feet.
-It also has 17mm of cushioning in the heel, which is no small amount, and gives these shoes a very comfortable ride.
+, it does have a very solid rock plate.
+The rock plate, termed the "snake plate", takes the abuse from the rocks and roots of the trail without letting them damage the feet.
+It also has 26mm of stack height in the heel, which is no small amount and gives these shoes a very comfortable ride.